 If your inner mouse has woken up and you are hankering for a tasty chunk of Brie or Camembert, you’re out of luck.
 Soft cheeses, made from unpasteurized milk, might contain listeria.

-Unpasteurized milk can contain many infectious bacteria, including salmonella and E. coli (source).
+Unpasteurized milk can contain many infectious bacteria, including salmonella and E. coli (3).
 Again, not good bugs to have in your body when you are pregnant.

 Apart from the Brie and Camembert, avoid blue-veined cheeses, feta, and Mexican cheeses, such as queso fresco, panela, and queso blanco as they are often made with unpasteurized milk.

 There are alternative cheeses you can safely eat, including hard cheeses, such as cheddar, or Swiss cheese.